Relationship with Employees

 Employee stock ownership plan

 Starting in 2024, NIsshinbo made it possible for all domestic group companies to introduce an employee stock ownership plan.
-As of December 31, 2024, 20 companies joined the plan, representing approximately 54% of eligible companies.
+As of the end of October 2025, 26 out of 32 companies (81%) had joined the program.

 The Nisshinbo Group Employee Stock Ownership Plan is a system wherein the Company facilitates and assists employees in acquiring and holding shares of Company stock.
 Employees contribute a certain amount, and the company uses these contributions to collectively purchase shares and then distribute ownership stakes in proportion to the contributions.
 Through participation in the ESOP, the company aims to support employees' asset formation, enhance their sense of involvement in management, and boost their motivation in their respective roles.